WenjiaWang0312/Zolly/README.md

 | Zolly-R50 |  75.34  | 126.66   | 140.69  |
 | Zolly-H48 | 67.47 | 115.74 |   127.96  |

-### HuMMan (p3): comparable to the original paper version
+### HuMMan (p3): partially better than the original paper version
 |  Method | PA-MPJPE| MPJPE |  PVE |
 |----------|----------|---------|----------|
 | Zolly-R50 | 24.57   | 35.88👍     | 43.49👍   |
 | Zolly-H48 |   22.94 | 33.39        | 37.93👍   |

-### PDHuman (p5): mostly better than original paper!
+### PDHuman (p5): most are better than the original paper!
 |  Method | PA-MPJPE| MPJPE | PVE |
 |----------|----------|----------|----------|
 | Zolly-R50 |  56.75  | 79.83👍      |  91.93👍  |
 | Zolly-H48 |  46.53👍  | 67.86👍    |  77.77👍  |

-## 💻Add Your Own Algorithm
+## 💻Add Your Algorithm
-- Add your own network in `zolly/models/heads`, and add it to `zolly/models/builder.py`.
+- Add your network in `zolly/models/heads`, and add it to `zolly/models/builder.py`.
-- Add your own trainer in `zolly/models/architectures`, and add it to `zolly/models/architectures/builder.py`.
+- Add your trainer in `zolly/models/architectures`, and add it to `zolly/models/architectures/builder.py`.
-- Add your own loss function in `zolly/models/losses`, and add it to `zolly/models/losses/builder.py`.
+- Add your loss function in `zolly/models/losses`, and add it to `zolly/models/losses/builder.py`.
-- Add your own config file in `zolly/configs/`, you can modify from `zolly/configs/zolly_r50.py`.
+- Add your config file in `zolly/configs/`, you can modify from `zolly/configs/zolly_r50.py`.
 And remember to change the `root` parameter in `zolly/configs/base.py`, where your files should be put.

 # 🎓 Citation

-If you find this project useful in your research, please consider cite:
+If you find this project useful in your research, please consider citing us:

 ```
 @inproceedings{wangzolly,